diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 One word, **checkbox**.
 Do not use **check box**.

 You **select** (not **check** or **enable**) and **clear** (not **deselect** or **disable**) checkboxes.
+For example:

+- Select the **Protect environment** checkbox.
+- Clear the **Protect environment** checkbox.

+If you must refer to the checkbox, you can say it is selected or cleared.
+For example:

+- Ensure the **Protect environment** checkbox is cleared.
+- Ensure the **Protect environment** checkbox is selected.

 ## CI/CD